greduan/domain-container/SPEC.md

 - A request comes in for `foo.domain.com`
 - `domain-parser` middleware sets `req.subdomainName` to `foo`
-- `models-wrapper` middleware finds no cache for a `foo` wrapper, sets `req.wrapper` to a new instance of ModelsWrapper
+- `domain-container` middleware finds no cache for a `foo` container, sets `req.container` to a new instance of DomainContainer
-- Controller somewhere down the line does `req.wrapper.query('User')...`
+- Controller somewhere down the line does `req.container.query('User')...`

 What the above effectively achieves is to have one configuration of models for `foo` subdomain and another for `bar` subdomain.